 Case Study: Saily.
 Designing Logo for C2C EcommerceCase Study: Saily.
 Designing Logo for C2C Ecommerce The case study about logo design for user-to-user e-commerce mobile application Saily.
 The design process included creating lettering and mascot.

-Logo design process has already been presented by us in previous case studies: we told about the logo for photo editor in Ribbet case study, PassFold logo for the mobile application for tickets/passes storage and management as well as our own Tubik logo.
+Logo design process has already been presented by us in previous case studies: we told about the logo for the photo editor in Ribbet case study, PassFold logo for the mobile application for tickets/passes storage and management as well as our own Tubik logo.
 All the previous cases show how thorough and sophisticated should the work on an efficient logo be.
-A logo is a sign with the deep symbolic meaning that is an important part of UI design, branding and therefore the successful promotion of the product.
+A logo is a sign with a deep symbolic meaning that is an important part of UI design, branding, and therefore the successful promotion of the product.

 Designing a logo of the mobile application for local user-to-user e-commerce.

 Pencil sketching, Adobe Illustrator

 Saily is a local community app allowing neighbors to buy and sell their used stuff.
 Therefore it is a kind of e-commerce app but with a solid communication feature.
 It is important to mention that the team which created the application puts a deep focus on design and culture at the core of everything they do.
 For the general UI design of the app, which was provided by Tubik designer Tamara, the client set the task of fun and entertaining feel and look.
 So, the logo had to follow the same requirements to create harmony with the general design concept.

 In this case of the design process, designer Arthur Avakyan started with the variants of lettering as it was initially the basis of branding for the app.
 Traditionally the process started with handcrafted lettering versions in which special attention was paid to the initial capital letter S as it could potentially be further used for the application icon.